chewymole/cfcGenerator/public/docs/generator_guide.md

 </children>
 ```

-- Specifies templates that will be generated after the current template
+- Specifies templates that will be generated after the current template and included in the list of generated files.
 - `ref`: ID of the dependent template
 - `required`: Boolean value indicating if the dependent template is required for the current template to generate
 - Handy when you need to build a model and a service at the same time for the same set of tables.